HP Lyrae

 HP Lyrae (HP Lyr) is a variable star in the constellation Lyra, with a visual magnitude varying between 10.2 and 10.8.
-It is likely to be an RV Tauri variable, an unstable post-AGB star losing mass before becoming a white dwarf.
+It will likely be an RV Tauri variable, an unstable post-AGB star losing mass before becoming a white dwarf.

 Discovery

 HP Lyr was first reported to be variable in 1935 by Otto Morgenroth of the Sonneberg Observatory.
 The range was given as 9.5 - 10.5 and the variability type only as long-period.
 In 1961, it was formally designated as a β Lyr eclipsing variable with two A type supergiants in a close orbit producing smooth continuous variations with alternating minima of different depths.
 The period was given as 140.75 days, covering two maxima, and both a deep primary minimum and a slightly less deep secondary minimum.

-In 2001 a request was made for observations of HP Lyr and shortly after it was reported that HP Lyr was likely to be an RV Tauri variable rather than an eclipsing binary.
+In 2001 a request was made for observations of HP Lyr.
+Shortly after it was reported that HP Lyr was likely to be an RV Tauri variable rather than an eclipsing binary.
 This was confirmed with a more detailed study published in 2002.